Update a theme to a newer version

 To do this, navigate to the theme listing page and click Add latest theme version.
 The theme will be added to the top of your Themes page in your store admin.

 If you're not seeing the button above, check to make sure that you're logged into the same Shopify account as when you first purchased the theme.

 Migrate custom code

-If you had made customisation to any of the theme's template files or added custom CSS via the template editor, you'll want to transfer those across.
+If you have made customisation to any of the theme's template files or added custom CSS via the template editor, you'll want to transfer those across.

 Apps that required you to add code to your theme’s files will need to be reinstalled.
-You’ll need to find the app documentation to follow the installation instructions on how to do this.
+You’ll need to revisit the app documentation and follow the installation instructions on how to do this.
 If you’re unsure how, you can go to Apps and click 'View Details' to find the support email for that Shopify app.

 One you’ve migrated all your settings and custom code, you’re set to go.